Demmyjsx/Demmyjsx/README.md

 👋 Hi, Ademola.
 I’m a software engineer focused on harnessing technology to make significant impacts and provide solutions.

 ## About Me
-I am a dedicated and enthusiastic Frontend Developer with a strong foundation in web development fundamentals and experience with various frameworks and libraries.
-I am passionate about collaborating with experienced teams to deliver user-friendly, visually appealing, and high-performance websites.
+I am a dedicated and enthusiastic Software Developer with a strong foundation in web development fundamentals and experience with various frameworks and libraries.
+I am passionate about collaborating with experienced teams to deliver user-friendly, visually appealing, and high-performance websites and Applications

 Fast forward to today, I’m still learning.
 But this time, not to break things!
 Now, I’ve taken on a different role, one of an engineer and problem solver, building solutions and creating value. 👷🏾‍♂️

 ## Technical Skills 🛠️
-- **Languages:** TypeScript, JavaScript,
+- **Languages:** TypeScript, JavaScript,DART
-- **Frameworks & Libraries:** React.js, Next.js, tailwind, bootstrap, style-components, shadcn
+- **Frameworks & Libraries:** React.js, Next.js, tailwind, bootstrap, style-components, shadcn,FLUTTER
 - **Tools & Platforms:** Node.js, GitHub,netlify, Vercel, OpenAI